k8snetworkplumbingwg/sriov-cni/docs/configuration-reference.md

 * `min_tx_rate` (int, optional): change the allowed minimum transmit bandwidth, in Mbps, for the VF.
 Setting this to 0 disables rate limiting.
 The min_tx_rate value should be <= max_tx_rate.
 Support of this feature depends on NICs and drivers.
 * `max_tx_rate` (int, optional): change the allowed maximum transmit bandwidth, in Mbps, for the VF.
 Setting this to 0 disables rate limiting.
+* `vlan_trunk` (string, optional): apply multpile VLAN tags for filtering on a selected VF.
+This feature only works for OOT i40e driver version 2.7.11 and up, you can get it here https://downloadcenter.intel.com/download/24411/Intel-Network-Adapter-Driver-for-PCIe-40-Gigabit-Ethernet-Network-Connections-Under-Linux-.

 An SR-IOV CNI config with each field filled out looks like: